 Wasabi Paste (Diluted) | Pungent, peppery, fast-burning heat | Asian-inspired sauces, sushi pairings | Thin with water or soy sauce for a milder effect. |

-Let’s geek out for a second.
+Let’s examine the science.
 Why do these substitutes work?
 It all comes down to allyl isothiocyanate—the compound responsible for mustard’s signature bite.
-Found in different concentrations across mustard varieties and related spices like horseradish and wasabi, it reacts differently depending on temperature, acidity, and dilution.
+Found in different concentrations across mustard varieties and related spices, it reacts differently depending on temperature, acidity, and dilution.

 - Dijon Mustard: Made from black mustard seeds and verjuice, giving it a smoother but still pungent profile.

-- Yellow Mustard: Uses white/yellow mustard seeds and vinegar, which results in a mild, kid-friendly flavor.
+- Yellow Mustard: Uses white/yellow mustard seeds and vinegar, resulting in a mild, accessible flavor.

 - Spicy Brown Mustard: Typically blends brown mustard seeds with coarser grind and extra spices—think turmeric, paprika, chili powder—for a bolder taste.